gianfrancodp/MGStools/README.md

 ![video](https://i.imgur.com/jXEnsva.gif)

-The file [`lis_functions.py`](LIS/lis_functions.py) contain the Python scripts and function to make a webviewe of a thin section and grain poligons from scratch using GDAL, Beautiful Soup in a Python environment.
+The file [`lis_functions.py`](LIS/lis_functions.py) contain the Python scripts and function to make a webview of a thin section and grain poligons from scratch using GDAL, Beautiful Soup in a Python environment.

 Tu use in your enviroment you can use the [`lis_functions.py`](LIS/lis_functions.py) file as importing function, but please refer to [`requirements.txt`](LIS/requirements.txt) for a proper python environment.